Ahmed-Idrisx/Ahmed-Idrisx/README.md

 ## 🚀 About Me

-- 🎯 Front-End Developer focused on responsive and interactive web apps.
+- 🎯 Front-End Developer specialized in building responsive and interactive web applications.
-- ⚛️ Specialized in **React** and component-based architecture.
+- ⚛️ Specialized in **React** and component-based architecture, reusable components, and scalable UI systems.
-- 🌐 Strong experience working with REST APIs using **Axios**.
+- 🌐 Strong experience in consuming and integrating RESTful APIs.
-- 🎨 Passionate about UI/UX, clean design, and performance optimization.
+- 🎨 Passionate about clean code, performance optimization, and best practices.
 - 🧠 Always learning and improving my problem-solving skills.
 - 🚀 Currently working toward **Full-Stack Development**.
 - 🤝 Open for freelance work & collaborations.